Leonardo DiCaprio & Nina Agdal Break Up After 1 Year — Is He Dating Scott Disick’s Ex?

 Leonardo DiCaprio, 42, is back on the market!
 The Titanic heartthrob and Danish model Nina Agdal, 25, are officially O-V-E-R after a year of dating.
 “They broke up a few days ago but they remain friends,” a source tells HollywoodLife.com EXCLUSIVELY on May 18, adding, “It was amicable.”
 Nina and the Oscar-winner were first spotted together in June, when they took a romantic trip together to Montauk for the weekend.
 About a month later, People confirmed that they were hooking up and turning up the heat in their relationship.

 But let’s be honest, considering Leo has dated basically every single hot blonde in Hollywood, this news doesn’t really come as a shock.
-He’s been connected to Baywatch babe Kelly Rohrbach, Toni Garnn, Kat Torres, Erin Heatherton, Bar Refaeli and even Gisele Bundchen — before she met Tom Brady obviously.
-Just when we thought the list couldn’t get any longer, now the bachelor is rumored to be hanging out with Scott Disick‘s ex-fling, Ella Ross.
-The pair were seen getting cozy at LA hotspot Avenue on May 16, according to ET, TWO DAYS before dumping Nina.
-Surely that can’t be a coincidence.
+He’s been connected to Kelly Rohrbach, Toni Garnn, Kat Torres, Erin Heatherton, Bar Refaeli and even Gisele Bundchen.
+Just when we thought the list couldn’t get any longer, now the bachelor is hanging out with Scott Disick‘s ex-fling, Ella Ross.
+The pair were seen getting cozy at LA hotspot Avenue on May 16, according to ET, “They danced next to each other by the DJ booth and looked flirty,” an eyewitness told the publication.
+“It looked rather cozy and they seemed pretty interested in each other.”

 Still, we’re going to miss seeing Nina and Leo together.
 The wanderlust enthusiasts shared all kinds of incredible adventures from all corners of the globe, including New York, the Bahamas, Ibiza, Malibu, French Polynesia for his birthday celebration, and St. Bart’s for hers.
 Some hopeful romantics truly thought Leo had found The One with her.
 Their PDA was always off the charts and he would constantly “kiss her and hold her hand” at public events, a source told HollywoodLife.com EXCLUSIVELY back in October.
 At least their split sounds like it was a friendly one!